Table Mountain National Park: Table Mountain section

 This section covers Signal Hill, Lion's Head, Table Mountain proper, including the Back Table (the rear, lower part of the mountain), Devil's Peak, the Twelve Apostles (actually a series of seventeen peaks along the Atlantic seaboard), and Orange Kloof (a specially protected area not open to the public).

 It borders on central Cape Town in the north, Camps Bay and the Atlantic coast in the west, the Southern Suburbs in the east, and Hout Bay in the south.

 This section was formed from the Table Mountain National Monument, Cecilia Park, and Newlands Forest.
 Kirstenbosch National Botanical Garden is not officially part of the national park, but its higher reaches are maintained as part of the park.

 Silvermine-Tokai section

-This section runs northwest–southeast across the Peninsula from the Atlantic seaboard to the False Bay coast.
+This section runs northwest to southeast across the Peninsula from the Atlantic seaboard to the False Bay coast.
 It covers Constantiaberg, Steenberg Peak and the Kalk Bay mountains.
-It borders on Hout Bay in the north-west, the suburbs of Constantia and Tokai in the north-east, Kalk Bay in the south-east, and Fish Hoek and Noordhoek in the south-west.
+It borders on Hout Bay in the northwest, the suburbs of Constantia and Tokai in the north-east, Kalk Bay in the southeast, and Fish Hoek and Noordhoek in the south-west.

 This section was formed from the Tokai State Forest and the Silvermine Nature Reserve.